ideaconsult/Toxtree.js/README.md

 - `study` - IUCTL
 - `toxtree` - a Web front end to OpenTox services.
 Currently developed as standalone web front-end and soon-to-be integrated in the kit.
 Described [below](#Toxtree.js).

 The toolkit is intended to be used by non-programmers, and thus it's integration process is rather simple - referring two files and marking a placeholder in HTML of where all the structure to be inserted.
-However, it relies that certain extern kits like [jQuery](http://www.jquery.com) and some of [jQueryUI](http://www.jqueryui.com) widgets are already included in the page.
+However, it relies that certain external libraries like [jQuery](http://www.jquery.com) and some of [jQueryUI](http://www.jqueryui.com) widgets are already included in the page.

 Integration manual